talrme/pink-pony-club-medley/README.md

 - Everything before the first `Title:` is ignored
 - Each song starts with `Title:` followed by the song name
 - Next line should be `Artist:` followed by the artist name
+- Optional: `Default Expand: Yes` (default) or `Default Expand: No` to control if song starts expanded
 - All remaining lines until the next `Title:` are lyrics
 - **Bold text is preserved** - select text and press Ctrl+B (or ⌘+B on Mac)
 - Blank lines between songs are optional